-The new Mi-35M, in desert camouflage scheme, destined for the Nigerian Air Force, was seen at Rostvertol’s facilities at Rostov on Don on 12 June, indicating delivery is imminent.
+The new Mi-35M, in desert camouflage scheme, destined for the Nigerian Air Force, was seen at Rostvertol’s facilities at Rostov on Don on 12 June, indicating that delivery is imminent.

 Nigeria's Mi-35M acquisition was first revealed in September 2015 by the Nigerian Air Force spokesman Air Vice Marshal OA Adesanya on Twitter.
 Although in January 2019, a NAF Mi-35M attack helicopter which was providing air support to troops engaging terrorists in Damasak, Borno State crashed, killing five crew members who were on board the helicopter.